 - i.
 The existing terrain shall be preserved insofar as reasonably possible, and earth moving shall be minimized except as may be required for a site design meeting the purpose and requirements of this subsection.
 Achieving a balance of cut and fill on site shall not dictate the level of topographic modification to be employed.
-Use of retaining walls to manage topographic modifications shall be limited unless reasonably necessary to good site design.
+Use of retaining walls to manage topographic modifications shall be limited.
 Cuts and fills in excess of 3 feet shall be prohibited. - ii.
-Existing significant trees, groves of trees and other natural features shall be preserved and integrated into the landscape design plan insofar as reasonably possible and appropriate to good site design. - iii.
-Street layouts shall take account the existing terrain and significant landscape features ~~in order to and shall~~ avoid extreme or ill-designed cuts or fills ~~to the extent reasonable.~~ The width, construction and lighting of streets shall be appropriate for their intended use. - iv.
-Creation of an attractive initial view of the Great Estate PUD's Open Land from existing streets ~~in harmony with the neighborhood~~ shall be ~~an objective~~objective feature of overall site design. - v.
-The groupings of townhouse dwelling units shall be arranged and oriented to be compatible with the terrain and features of surrounding land and shall be sited so that the arrangement of the groupings fronting a street ~~creates have~~ a varied landscape setting ~~in context with the street, the land surrounding the development and neighboring houses.~~
+Existing significant trees, groves of trees and other natural features shall be preserved and integrated into the landscape design plan insofar as reasonably possible and appropriate to site design. - iii.
+Street layouts shall take account the existing terrain and landscape features in order to avoid extreme or ill-designed cuts or fills to the extent reasonable.
+The width, construction and lighting of streets shall be appropriate for their intended use. - iv.
+Creation of an attractive initial view of the Great Estate PUD from existing streets in harmony with the neighborhood shall be an objective of overall site design. - v.
+The groupings of townhouse dwelling units shall be arranged and oriented to be compatible with the terrain and features of surrounding land and shall be sited so that the arrangement of the groupings fronting a street creates a varied landscape setting in context with the street, the land surrounding the development and neighboring houses. - vi.

-- vi.
 The Site Plan shall specify the location of groupings of attached townhouses and dimensions of each townhouse.
 The groupings shall not be located in such a manner so as to concentrate groupings in the immediate vicinity of any existing dwelling.

-Most groupings shall be on the side of the street furthest separated from the nearest lot line. - vii. ~~Individually and commonly owned parking areas~~Individual driveways and parking areas owned by the condominium association shall be designed with careful regard to topography, landscaping, ease of access and lighting and shall be developed as an integral part of overall site design. - viii.
+- vii.
+Individually and commonly owned parking areas shall be designed with careful regard to topography, landscaping, ease of access and lighting and shall be developed as an integral part of overall site design. - viii.
 There shall be adequate, safe and convenient arrangement of walkways, paths, driveways and parking areas and suitable lighting.
 Varied construction materials, such as brick or stone, shall be used when feasible and appropriate to site design.
 All retaining walls shall be stone-faced. - ix.
 Suitable trees, shrubs and other plant material used for screening or landscaping shall be of a size and number sufficient for their purpose. - x.
-The development design of a Great Estate PUD shall promote reasonable visual and audible privacy for the residents and their neighbors.
+The development of a Great Estate PUD shall promote reasonable visual and audible privacy for the residents and their neighbors.

 15. Other Filing Requirements.
-The following shall be included with the Site Plan as part of any filing of an application for a Great Estate PUD special permit under this Subsection:
+The following shall be included as part of any filing of an application for a Great Estate PUD special permit under this Subsection:

-(a) Traffic Impact Study. ~~The application shall include a~~A traffic impact study with a geographic and functional scope determined by the Planning Board to be appropriate to the location of the project but reaching at least one mile from the development site in all directions.
-The Planning Board ~~shall determinemay require~~ at its discretion whether for mitigation measures ~~may be requiredto be taken~~ to address traffic impacts.
-Substantial unmitigated adverse traffic impacts by a Great Estate PUD shall not be permissible.

-(b) Tree Study.
+- (a) Traffic Impact Study.
+The application shall include a traffic impact study with a geographic and functional scope determined by the Planning Board to be appropriate to the location of the project.
+The Planning Board shall determine at its discretion whether mitigation measures may be required to address traffic impacts. - (b) Tree Study.
 A tree survey, completed by a certified arborist or forester, showing the location, type, and size of all existing Significant Trees (10" DBH or greater) or groves of trees proposed to be removed or altered as part of the project.
-The Planning Board ~~shall determinemay require~~ at its discretion whether for replacement trees ~~shall be requiredto be provided~~ in order to offset the habitat, aesthetic and recreational values lost by removal or alteration of any Significant Trees.
+The Planning Board shall determine at its discretion whether replacement trees shall be required in order to offset the habitat, aesthetic and recreational values lost by removal or alteration of any Significant Trees.